carpentries/instructor-training/learners/checkout.md

 and comment on existing PRs.
 We will not cover the details here, but there is [a community-contributed guide on how to create a PR][github-guide] that can help.

 Each lesson repository has a document, named `CONTRIBUTING.md`, that outlines contribution guidelines.
-The one for this repository is [here][contributing].
+The [guidelines for this repository are here][contributing].
 Maintainers for each repository may choose to customize their own guidelines.

 #### Alternatives to GitHub